Rule 3335-5-04.1 | Procedures for complaints of failure to meet academic responsibilities.

 (b) Written reprimand;

-(c) Mandatory counseling or other rehabilitation;
+(c) Mandatory training and professional development or other rehabilitation;

 (d) Restrictions on duties or privileges;